-The aggregate number of common shares in respect of which options may be granted under the Stock Option Plan is a maximum fixed amount of 4,800,000 representing approximately 6.9% of the Corporation's issued and outstanding shares as at December 31, 2015.
-No Optionee is able to hold options to purchase common shares exceeding 5.0% of the number of common shares issuable to insiders of the Corporation under all security-based compensation arrangements may not, at any time, exceed 10.0% of the issued and outstanding shares of the Corporation.
+The aggregate number of common shares in respect of which options may be granted under the Stock Option Plan is a maximum fixed amount of 4,800,000 representing approximately 6.9% of the Corporation's issued and outstanding shares as at December 31, 2016.
+No Optionee is able to hold options to purchase common shares exceeding 5.0% of the number of common shares outstanding from time to time.
+The number of shares issuable to insiders of the Corporation under all security-based compensation arrangements may not, at any time, exceed 10.0% of the issued and outstanding shares of the Corporation.
 The number of shares issued to insiders under all security-based compensation arrangements within any one-year period may not exceed 10.0% of the shares outstanding.
-As at December 31, 2015, 1,282,588 options permitting the subscription to an equivalent number of common shares of the Corporation were not yet granted and therefore remained available for future issuance under the Stock Option Plan.
+As at December 31, 2016, 1,282,588 options permitting the subscription to an equivalent number of common shares of the Corporation were not yet granted and therefore remained available for future issuance under the Stock Option Plan.

-Issued and Issuable Securities under the Stock Option Plan: The total number of securities issued and issuable under the Stock Option Plan as of December 31, 2015 was 4,800,000 shares, representing approximately 6.9% of the Corporation's outstanding capital.
-Of the 4,800,000 shares, 3,323,412 common shares had been issued as of December 31, 2015, representing approximately 4.8% of the Corporation's outstanding share capital at that date.
-As of December 31, 2015, 1,476,588 common shares remained issuable (the maximum fixed amount of 4,800,000 minus the total shares issued) under the Stock Option Plan, representing approximately 2.1% of the Corporation's outstanding shares at that date.
-The total number of securities issuable under actual grants under the Stock Option Plan (total options granted minus total options exercised) stood at 194,000 as of December 31, 2015, representing approximately 0.3% of the Corporation's outstanding share capital at that date.
-A total of 164,706 options were exercised under the Stock Option Plan during the Corporation's financial year ended December 31, 2015.
-A total of 30,000 stock options were granted pursuant to the Stock Option Plan during the year ended December 31, 2015.
+Issued and Issuable Securities under the Stock Option Plan: The total number of securities issued and issuable under the Stock Option Plan as of December 31, 2016 was 4,800,000 shares, representing approximately 6.9% of the Corporation's outstanding capital.
+Of the 4,800,000 shares, 3,462,412 common shares had been issued as of December 31, 2016, representing approximately 5.0% of the Corporation's outstanding share capital at that date.
+As of December 31, 2016, 1,337,588 common shares remained issuable (the maximum fixed amount of 4,800,000 minus the total shares issued) under the Stock Option Plan, representing approximately 1.9% of the Corporation's outstanding shares at that date.
+The total number of securities issuable under actual grants under the Stock Option Plan (total options granted minus total options exercised) stood at 55,000 as of December 31, 2016, representing approximately 0.0% of the Corporation's outstanding share capital at that date.
+A total of 139,000 options were exercised under the Stock Option Plan during the Corporation's financial year ended December 31, 2016.
+No stock options were granted pursuant to the Stock Option Plan during the year ended December 31, 2016.

-During the period of January 1, 2016 to March 17, 2016, no additional options were exercised under the Stock Option Plan, maintaining a total of 3,323,412 options exercised under the Stock Option Plan since its inception, representing approximately 4.8% of the

-Corporation's issued and outstanding shares at March 17, 2016.
-As at March 17, 2016, options for an aggregate of 3,517,412 common shares have been granted under the Stock Option Plan.
+During the period of January 1, 2017 to March 17, 2017, no additional options were exercised under the Stock Option Plan, maintaining a total of 3,462,412 options exercised under the Stock Option Plan since its inception, representing approximately 5.0% of the Corporation's issued and outstanding shares at March 17, 2017.
+As at March 17, 2017, options for an aggregate of 3,517,412 common shares have been granted under the Stock Option Plan.

-Employer's Remittance Obligations in respect of the Income Tax Act: With regard to employers' remittance obligations in respect of stock option benefits, the Stock Option Plan provides that:
+Employer's Remittance Obligations in respect of the Income Tax Act: With regard to employer's remittance obligations in respect of stock option benefits, the Stock Option Plan provides that: